Just Ride.

 The cycling blog with a bookkeeper who roasts.

-June's prompt
+July's prompt

 Not a challenge.
 Not a goal.
 Just a nudge.